angelocarly/kiyo/README.md

 Generative art rendering library using [ash](https://github.com/ash-rs/ash).

 ## Philosophy
-As this is my first delve into combining Vulkan with Rust I'd like to keep things simple.
-Some points I want to consider:
+As this is my first delve into combining Vulkan with Rust, for that reason I'd like to keep things simple.
+Some points I try to consider:
-- Keep the library light, don't delve into heavy abstractions early.
+- Keep the library light, don't delve into heavy abstractions early on.
 - Build a stable basis with ash.
 I'll get things wrong and inefficient ofc, but let's make those mistakes and improve on them.
 - Keep it fun and focus on art.
 Engine dev is cool af.
-But discipline and relaxation help eachother.
+But discipline and *relaxation* help eachother.

 ## Building & running